-There is a good reason so many people seek professional help with preparing their income taxes.
-It’s because the tax is complicated, and at the heart of the convoluted system are tax brackets.
+There’s a good reason so many people seek professional help with preparing their income taxes.
+It’s because the tax is complicated, and at the heart of the convoluted system are federal income tax brackets.

-Federal income tax rates are divided into seven brackets that are based on income and range from 10% to 39.6%.
-If that was the whole story, understanding federal income taxes would be a breeze –but that’s not the whole story.
+Federal income tax rates are divided into seven brackets that are based on income and range from 10% to 37%.
+If that was the whole story, understanding federal income tax brackets would be a breeze –but that’s not the whole story.

 Let’s start with some scary numbers: Your income will be taxed at more than one of 28 possible tax rates.
 Now, take a deep breath as we start to unpack the whole thing.